pharanbrush/pharanbrush.github.io/how-to-install-csp-brushes.md

 ## How to install brushes

-There's a number of ways to install brushes.
-But you usually download multiple brushes in a pack, so you'll usually want to install multiple brushes at once.
+There are a number of ways to install brushes.
+But you usually download multiple brushes in a pack, so you'll usually want to install multiple brushes at the same time.

 The fastest way to install multiple brushes is to select them in your file manager (File Explorer, Finder, Files App), and drag them into Clip Studio Paint's [Sub Tool] Palette.

-The [Sub Tool] palette is the palette that shows a list of brushes under a tool.
+The [Sub Tool] palette is the palette that shows the list of brushes under a tool.

 ![](img/drag-and-drop-install-windows.gif)
 Drag-and-drop files into the [Sub Tool] palette to install.